HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/canvas_settings.md

 ## Canvas dimensions

-The Canvas dimensions in the Presentation Designer can set dimensions for width and height to adapt to specified size requirements.
-You can use Canvas dimensions to select from predefined sizes such as desktop, tablet, and mobile.
+The Canvas dimensions settings in Presentation Designer can set dimensions for width and height to adapt to specified size requirements.
+You can also use Canvas dimensions to select from predefined sizes such as desktop, tablet, and mobile.

 In the following image, you can see the options for selecting predefined sizes (for example, desktop, tablet, or mobile) and for entering specific dimensions for width and height.